AutomationPanda/tau-intro-selenium-py/README.md

 Any Web UI test should be configurable to run on any applicable browser.
 Let's run it on Headless Chrome and Firefox!

+Browser choice is an aspect of testing.
+In theory, every test should run on every supported browser.
-Browser choice should be treated as a configuration parameter.
+Thus, browser choice should be treated as an input for test automation.
 It should not be hard-coded into automation code.
 It should also not be written as pytest parameters.
 One test session should use one browser.